-Frampton delivered a punch-perfect performance in his first defence on Saturday (January 28) with a stunning seventh round knockout of Kris Hughes at York Hall, Bethnal Green.
-Barry McGuigan’s protégé moved to 12-0 as a pro in front of a sold-out east London crowd and the 24 year-old will fight in front of the biggest crowd of his career so far on March 17 before Brook and Hatton meet in their blockbusting Welterweight clash.
+Frampton delivered a punch-perfect performance in his first defense on Saturday (January 28) with a stunning seventh-round knockout of Kris Hughes at York Hall, Bethnal Green.
+Barry McGuigan’s protégé moved to 12-0 as a pro in front of a sold-out east London crowd and the 24-year-old will fight in front of the biggest crowd of his career so far on March 17 before Brook and Hatton meet in their blockbusting Welterweight clash.

-“It’s a wonderful bill for Carl to be fighting on,” said McGuigan.
-“The arena will be full of proper discerning boxing fans who will be eager to see Carl in the flesh.
+“It’s a wonderful bill for Carl to fight on,” said McGuigan.
+“The arena will be full of true discerning boxing fans who will be eager to see Carl in the flesh.
 We are anxious to keep him busy this year to solidify his position as the most exciting Super-Bantamweight in Britain and he is chomping at the bit to be involved in this massive night for British boxing.”

 Amateur star Scott Cardle makes his professional debut at Lightweight on the night, while unbeaten Dudley Middleweight Ryan Aston faces Barnsley’s Lee Noble and Sheffield Heavyweight David Howe also features.
 Tickets for Kell Brook vs. Matthew Hatton with Scott Cardle’s debut on the undercard priced £30 (tiered), £60 (tiered/floor) and £100 (ringside) are available from the Motorpoint Arena Sheffield Box Office on 0114 256 5656 or online at www.motorpointarenasheffield.co.uk

 £40 tickets and £150 VIP tickets have now sold out.